Data Backup

 - backup 2 or 3 PostgreSQL database(s) (indexes, user accounts, and optionally graph).
 Conventionally they are named as follows:

-(the index anyway can be rebuilt from data if required)cadmus-PRJ-auth
+cadmus-PRJ(the index anyway can be rebuilt from data if required)cadmus-PRJ-authcadmus-PRJ-graph(present only when using the graph)

 If you expose the database services from your Docker containers, as it is usually the case, you just have to use the corresponding database tools to dump databases.
 Just be sure to use the right port, as often ports are remapped when several services run in the same host machine.